wp-plugins/ugrm/readme.txt

 2. Plugin Config Options

 == Changelog ==
+= 1.7.1 =
+* Corrected typo in code.
+Minor fix, but very large impact.

 = 1.7 =
 * Discovered that with multisite enabled, the server variables will sometimes present as prepended with REDIRCT_ when in a subsite.
 E.G. UFADGroupsDN will sometimes appear
 REDIRECT_UFADGroupsDN.
 The code has been extended to accomdate this.